Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-21.md

     - B. Use AWS VPN
     - C. Use AWS Client VPN
     - D. Use an AWS Transit Gateway
+      [networking service that acts as a hub to connect multiple Amazon VPCs and on-premises networks]

     <details markdown=1><summary markdown="span">Answer</summary>